What Is a Brand Guide and What’s the Proper Way to Utilize It?

 It’s about telling a brand story that resonates with your residents, building a brand identity that stands the test of time, and creating an honest brand from the inside out that your residents and prospects will trust.

 If you want to be on the right side of multifamily branding, you need to invest in the services of a professional multifamily branding agency.

 Hiring a top-tier multifamily branding agency can be stressful.
 We know from our clients that deciding to bring on an outside agency in the first place — let alone deciding which one to hire — is a big decision.

-First of all, it’s a marketing cost that you might not have included in the initial budget.
-Secondly, shifting work on something as integral to a property as its multifamily brand raises fear of losing control to a team that’s not in your property management office.
+First, it’s a marketing cost you might not have included in the initial budget.
+Secondly, shifting work on something as integral to a property as its multifamily brand raises fear of losing control to a team not in your property management office.